ScrelliCopter/VGM-Tools/README.md

 Personal scratch pad for various VGM extraction/transformation projects.

-Tools that are used in scripts are ususally included in-tree and may be out of date or augmented from their upstream versions.
+Tools that are used in scripts are usually included in-tree and may be out of date or augmented from their upstream versions.

-Licenses should be specified per project.
+All original code is Zlib licensed (see COPYING.zlib for details), other copyrights will be specified where appropriate.

 This repository is in a constant state of flux and things may not work or compile at any one time, you may want to look at the [Releases](https://github.com/ScrelliCopter/VGM-Tools/releases) tab for snapshots of the repository that may prove more useful.